-- Place cake in the freezer for 30 minutes or more to set, then cover loosely with plastic wrap and continue to freeze for at least 4 hours or (preferably) overnight.
+- Freeze the cake for 30 minutes, then loosely cover with the overlapping plastic wrap and continue to freeze for at least 4 hours or (preferably) overnight.

-- Carefully loosen the sides of the cake with a knife, making sure the cake and ice cream aren't stuck to the sides.
+- Loosen the sides of the cake by running a thin knife along the edges to make sure the cake and ice cream aren't stuck to the sides.

-- Grab the plastic wrap overhang on each side and gently pull the cake out of the pan and set it on a cutting board lined with wax paper.
+- Grasp the plastic wrap overhang on each side and gently lift the cake out of the pan, set it on a cutting board lined with wax paper.

-- Cut into slices by using a sharp chef's knife that is dipped in very hot water and dried with a clean cloth.
-The hot dry knife will give a clean edge to your slice for a finished look.
+- Cut into slices by using a sharp knife that is dipped in very hot water and then carefully dried with a clean cloth.
+See recipe notes.

-- Serve with an additional tablespoon or so of peanut butter ganache on the top and honey roasted peanuts sprinkled on top.
+- Serve with an additional tablespoon or so of the peanut butter ganache on top and a sprinkle of chopped honey roasted peanuts.

 SOURCE: Studio Delicious